-While most candidates demonstrated some satisfactory observation or reflection there were some that were able to make some thoughtful observations about their research and effectively reflect on their own work and process as well.
+While most candidates demonstrated some satisfactory observation or reflection, there were some that were able to make some thoughtful observations about their research and effectively reflect on their own work and process as well.
+However sophisticated analysis was often lacking.

-Many investigation workbooks were fairly creatively presented, but lacking in sophisticated analysis.
 Some workbooks appeared to have been completed retrospectively with limited critical observation and did not support the studio work.
-The weakest performances generally showed the lack of critical observation, reflection and discrimination of artworks.
+The weakest performances generally showed the lack of critical observation, reflection and discrimination in considering artworks.

 In option B, good examples included very strong interaction between presented information and individual development with a variety of materials.
 Weaker examples often stuck to writing commentaries, sometimes in illegible handwriting with overly decorative backgrounds that obstruct legibility.
-Reflection was often present in most cases with less evidence of discrimination when regarding alternate solutions.
+Reflection was often present, with less evidence of discrimination when regarding alternate solutions.
 It was very pleasing when candidates showed they were able to adopt a certain critical distance, as they understood this aids observation, reflection and discrimination.

-Both in option A and option B, there were cases where the work was partly or completely illegible due to the use of a pale pencil, non-effective scanning, careless writing, overdecoration or poor general presentation.
-There continues to be issues with work submitted where pages are scanned at an inconsistent resolution, and pages have not been correctly oriented for viewing by the examiner.
+Both in option A and option B, there were cases where the work was partly or completely illegible due to the use of a pale pencil, non-effective scanning, careless writing, over-decoration or poor general presentation.
+There continue to be issues with work submitted where pages are scanned at an inconsistent resolution, and pages have not been correctly oriented for viewing by the examiner.